(Listed from shortest shelf life to longest shelf life)

 Melon or Strawberries: Our first melons, it was too windy into May for us to plant so it is only now we have them.
 Please eat the strawberries right now.
 If they arrive damaged let me know and I will replace them.
 The overwhelming response from members is to pick them ripe rather than the crunchy one’s you buy in the store.

-Arugula: You still need to eat your greens in the summer.
-Store in a plastic bag in the fridge.
+Green or Red Mustard: I know it is summer but you still need to eat your greens.
+Store in a plastic bag in the crisper.

 Summer Squash: We have four types of squash planted so you may get the light green Mexican, dark green regular squash, yellow squash or the round ones.
 Store in the fridge.